-use the given information to find the number of degrees of freedo... | Channels for Pearson+
+Use the given information to find the number of degrees of freedo... | Channels for Pearson+

 1

-Step 1: Identify the degrees of freedom (df).
+Step 1: Determine the degrees of freedom (df).
 The degrees of freedom for a chi-square distribution is calculated as df = n - 1, where n is the sample size.
-In this case, n = 153, so df = 153 - 1.
+In this case, n = 25, so df = 25 - 1.

+Step 2: Identify the critical values X2L and X2R.
+For a 95% confidence level, the chi-square critical values are found using a chi-square table or statistical software.
+Use the degrees of freedom (df = 24) and the confidence level (95%) to locate the values such that the area in the tails is 2.5% each (0.025 in the left tail and 0.025 in the right tail).

 Verified video answer for a similar problem: